 1. Acknowledge the announcement.
 If you haven’t already, write a short brief to the team outlining the Government pay offer and the consideration that is being given to the matter by the partnership.
 Avoid giving any further detail at this stage; providing any hint about it being a challenging issue might make staff think you have already taken a decision.
 Give them a date when you plan to let them know what is going to happen at your practice.

 2. Quantify the challenge.
 If you ask nicely your accountant should be able to provide a ‘cost’ figure for the proposed pay rise.
 If this isn’t available, you will need last month’s payroll figures.
-Don’t forget that wages, employer’s NI and importantly pension contributions are all going to increase by 4.5%.
-If you have already awarded a pay rise this year (many went for 1%) this should be removed to give your baseline.
+Don’t forget that wages, employer’s NI and importantly pension contributions are all going to increase.
+If you have already awarded a pay rise this year, this should be removed to give your baseline.
 Once you have worked out your monthly cost from this, you can work out the wage bill for the year – remember the announcement sets an expectation the pay rise will be backdated to 1 April.

 3. Arrange a meeting of the partners.
 This is a big decision and is likely to have consequences, so you will need everyone onboard.

 4. Discuss options and consequences at the partners meeting.
 By this point in the year your accounts for last year should be reaching completion.
 This is going to heavily influence your decision around the pay review.
 It will also provide a good narrative for the team about your final decision.
-Use your 4.5% cost percentage to cost out 1,2,3, 4 and 5% options.
-It is important to consider the implications, particularly as it will be challenging to balance the quantifiable cost to the partners against the unquantifiable emotional cost of a lower than 4.5% pay rise for the team.
+Use your cost percentage to cost out 1,2,3, 4 and 5 and 6% options.
+It is important to consider the implications, particularly as it will be challenging to balance the quantifiable cost to the partners against the unquantifiable emotional cost of a lower pay rise for the team.